moa-digitalagency/PhramaGA/docs/ADMIN_GUIDE.md

 - Click the duty badge to toggle on/off instantly

 #### Scheduled Duty Period
-1. Click "Gérer la garde" on the pharmacy
+1. Click "Gerer la garde" on the pharmacy
 2. Select the start date
 3. The system automatically sets a 7-day duty period
 4. Click "Activer" to confirm